-“When you hear that Lululemon or Foot Locker also can’t get the containers delivered, you certainly don’t expect to get prioritized over those guys who have also been waiting for their shipments,” Hwang says.
+“When you hear that Lululemon or Foot Locker also can’t get the containers delivered, you certainly don’t expect to get prioritized over those guys who have also been waiting for their shipments,” Hwang said.

-Impact on the outdoor industry
+Impact on the Outdoor Industry

 Brands across the industry are hurting from the delayed shipments and saddled with increased costs as they try to tap into demand for footwear, apparel, and equipment.

-“We use the same shipping lines and the same containers that everybody else in the world uses, and we’re subject to the same challenges of those containers being stuck and there not being enough containers,” Erik Burbank, vice president of KEEN, tells OBJ.
+“We use the same shipping lines and the same containers that everybody else in the world uses, and we’re subject to the same challenges of those containers being stuck and there not being enough containers,” Erik Burbank, vice president of Keen, told OBJ.
 “We’re continuing to leverage not just our U.S. factory, but all of our factories so that we can try to manage through these issues.
 Part of the challenge, however, is that global supply chains are completely interwoven.”

 Evan Horenovsky, the supply chain and operations manager for Oberalp North America—the Boulder, Colorado-based parent company of Dynafit, Salewa, Wild Country, Pomoca, and Evolv—says his brands have also been impacted by the port slowdown.

-“Our new assortment launches have been delayed by many weeks while we have done our best to understand and adapt to the situation,” he says.
+“Our new assortment launches have been delayed by many weeks while we have done our best to understand and adapt to the situation,” he said.
 “On the positive side, part of the delay is caused by the shift in consumer behavior and the incredible growth that we are seeing in parts of the outdoor industry.
 I am hopeful that as the shipping lanes normalize, we will still see this increased demand for our products, and our businesses will be healthier in the long run.”

 Normalization is everyone’s hope, but in the meantime, brands are paying more to ship their cargo from Asia to North America, says John Sears, vice president of Salt Lake City-based Gregory Mountain Products.
 Sears estimates that his company is “seeing costs from three to five times the normal container rate.”

-“There is a mixed bag of hazy forecasts on when the container shortages, inflated costs, and port delays will let up, anywhere between early summer and late fall,” he says.
+“There is a mixed bag of hazy forecasts on when the container shortages, inflated costs, and port delays will let up, anywhere between early summer and late fall,” he said.
 “So as we roll into the spring ‘22 selling season, this becomes a challenge for the industry to determine pricing for next year and how much of these new costs need to be passed on to the consumer.”

 At the very least, Gregory—which is owned by Hong Kong-based Samsonite International SA—has the benefit of a solid forecasting process that’s proven critical recently.

-“Happy to say our team at Gregory anticipated this scenario over six months ago, so we’ll be able to get our consumers the product they want to get outside this spring and summer, which is what matters most,” Sears says.
+“Happy to say our team at Gregory anticipated this scenario over six months ago, so we’ll be able to get our consumers the product they want to get outside this spring and summer, which is what matters most,” Sears said.

-Is American manufacturing the solution?
+Is American Manufacturing the Solution?

 Of course, some brands aren’t having any trouble getting consumers the product they want because they don’t rely on port operations to run their businesses.
 Brands whose goods are made in the U.S. are benefiting from the current situation, says Wayne Ostrander, co-owner of Mesquite, Texas-based cooler brand Taiga.

 Ostrander’s company “sources almost exclusively within 200 miles” of its Dallas-Fort Worth headquarters.
-“We keep everything pretty close to home, which is purposeful so we can avoid problems like what the industry is seeing,” Ostrander tells OBJ.
+“We keep everything pretty close to home, which is purposeful so we can avoid problems like what the industry is seeing,” Ostrander told OBJ.
 “One of the things that we pride ourselves on is being able to deliver custom units quickly.
 If you stretch your chain out, you just can’t accomplish that.”

 Business was booming before port congestion began impacting its customers—Taiga is doubling its warehouse square footage and increasing production—but problems at U.S. ports seem to be accelerating the company’s sales.

-“We’re getting more opportunities and more conversations than last year,” Ostrander says.
+“We’re getting more opportunities and more conversations than last year,” Ostrander said.
 “And we expect that to continue as the problem worsens.
 We’re up roughly 15 percent for the year already, and port congestions should help us grow even more.”

-DECKED is another company benefiting from American manufacturing, says Greg Randolph, vice president of marketing.
+Decked is another company benefiting from American manufacturing, says Greg Randolph, vice president of marketing.
 The adventure vehicle accessory brand makes “99.9 percent of its products in the U.S.” and produces only one accessory, a bag that fits into its drawer system for trucks, in Vietnam.

 The company, whose outdoor consumer base is about 30 percent of its overall market, has been booming this year as more people look to outfit their vehicles for camping and overlanding.
-With as much growth as DECKED has experienced, Randolph is thankful that the company primarily manufactures domestically.
+With as much growth as Decked has experienced, Randolph is thankful that the company primarily manufactures domestically.
 The company couldn’t afford to have components sitting out at sea.

-“I think our business would have tanked if we were made overseas,” Randolph says.
+“I think our business would have tanked if we were made overseas,” Randolph said.
 “One, the product is the size of a bathtub.
 It weighs 220 pounds in a carton, and I don’t know how we would possibly be getting that volume of product from overseas given what’s going on.”

 Outdoor brands are rightly focused on designing and selling great gear that helps people better enjoy their hikes, ski tours, and walks in the park.
 But when crises such as port congestion emerge, companies are reminded that supply chain and operations employees are just as important as product and category managers.
 Hwang says she hasn’t spent so much time fretting about logistics since the company established a global distribution network after its initial launch.